 The day has officially arrived.
 You can now order a ready-to-live-in prefab house online in the same fashion you would a Domino's pizza-complete with custom topings and even an ETA.

-In response to travel restrictions and limited in-person interactions due to the pandemic, modular homemaker Manta North has revamped their business model and accompanying website to make ordering a prefabricated cabin as easy as any online shopping experience-though the price tag may be a bit steeper.
+In response to travel restrictions and limited in-person interactions due to the pandemic, Latvia-based modular homemaker Manta North has revamped their business model and accompanying website to make ordering a prefabricated cabin as easy as any online shopping experience-though the price tag may be a bit steeper.

-A typical Manta North cabin finds a similar form to other prefab cabin manufacturers Field Mag has covered in the past-Modular Dwelling, Backcountry Hut Company, and Aux Box come to mind-but while certainly aesthetically pleasing, Manta North's innovation lies within the ease of procurement (if you have the means).
+Founded by a team of timber-industry professionals in 2018, a typical Manta North cabin finds a similar form to other prefab cabin manufacturers Field Mag has covered in the past-Modular Dwelling, Backcountry Hut Company, and Aux Box come to mind-but while certainly aesthetically pleasing, Manta North's innovation lies within the ease of procurement (if you have the means).